EvelynSubarrow/Eagle/README.md

 Once this is done, you'll want to rename `config.json.example` to `config.json`, review the settings, then run `main.py`.

 ## Additional credits

+### National Rail Open Data wiki
-I wouldn't have been able to put this together without the NROD wiki, maintained by Peter Hicks.
+I wouldn't have been able to put this together without the NROD wiki, maintained by Peter Hicks, and other contributors. http://nrodwiki.rockshore.net/

-http://nrodwiki.rockshore.net/
+### Sven Slootweg
+@joepie91 helped me gain some understanding of the dark arts of CSS layout, and without this, the web endpoints would probably be absolutely positioned tables, or something equally terrible.